Returns from the land

 The high risk of agricultural schemes means you

-may lose all or some of your money, or make a worse return than a
+may lose some or all of your money, or make a worse return than a

 less risky investment.
-Of course some schemes will succeed but be
+Of course, some schemes will succeed -